-In river-dominated ocean margins, episodic flood events can deliver sediment with varying characteristics depending on its source origin, frequency and intensity (Cathalot et al., 2013).
-Therefore, the flood characteristics have direct impact on the

-60 deposited sediment's characteristics such as scale/thickness of the deposited layer, composition (mineralogy and grain-size), OM content and so on.
+In river-dominated ocean margins, episodic flood events can deliver sediment with varying characteristics depending on its source origin, frequency, and intensity (Cathalot et al., 2013).
+Therefore, the flood characteristics have direct impact on the deposited sediment's characteristics such as scale/thickness of the deposited layer, composition (mineralogy and grain size), OM content, and so on.
 For example, In the Rhône prodelta, a single flash flood can deliver up to 30 cm of new sediment material in a matter of days (Cathalot et al., 2010; Pastor et al., 2018).
-Despite the large amount of sediment introduced by this episodic loading, Vertical distribution of porewater species like oxygen (O2), can be restored after a few days (Cathalot et al., 2010).
-It has also been noticed (Rassmann et al, 2020) that spring and summer porewater compositions measured for several

-- 65 years following fall and winter floods show quasi-steady state profiles for sulfate and DIC.
-Similar massive deposition was also reported in the Saguenay Fjord (Quebec, Canada) (Deflandre et al., 2002; Mucci and Edenborn, 1992).
-The recovery timescale from this perturbation has only been roughly estimated for species with short relaxation time such as oxygen, but - timescale from this perturbation has only been roughly estimated for species with short relaxation time such as oxygen, but this is not always the case for sulfate (SO42-), dissolved inorganic carbon (DIC), or other redox species.
-Furthermore, due to the limitation in temporal resolution of the observations, the short-term post depositional dynamics in the aftermath of this flood deposition event are scarcely described, making it difficult to discern how the system responds after the event.
+Despite the large amount of sediment introduced by this episodic loading, vertical distribution of porewater species like oxygen (O2) can be restored after a few days (Cathalot et al., 2010).
+It has also been noticed (Rassmann et al., 2020) that spring and summer porewater compositions measured for several years following fall and winter floods show quasi-steady-state profiles for sulfate and DIC (dissolved inorganic carbon).
+Similar massive deposition was also reported in the Saguenay fjord (Quebec, Canada) (Deflandre et al., 2002; Mucci and Edenborn, 1992).
+The recovery timescale from this perturbation has only been roughly estimated for species with short relaxation time such as oxygen, but this is not always the case for sulfate $(SO_4^{2-})$ , dissolved inorganic carbon (DIC), or other redox species.
+Furthermore, due to the limitation in temporal resolution of the observations, the short-term postdepositional dynamics in the aftermath of this flood deposition event are scarcely described, making it difficult to discern how the system responds after the event.
 While experimental approaches (Chaillou et al., 2007) can provide useful insight into how they work, they lack the ability to provide continuous system dynamics and are often difficult to set up.
 A modelling approach can assist in addressing these issues, providing useful feedback in terms of the scale and response of the sediment to this type of event.